6 days

 Today, you climb through the bucolic Fontanalba valley, and once again enter the heart of the National Park.
 Reach the Lac Vert, from where you can explore some of the 100,000 sacred stone carvings, some of which are 6,000 years old.
 Up until modern times, many different agricultural civilizations would carve their histories into stone — quite literally — before the advent of writing.
 The site of Fontanalba boasts more carvings then elsewhere in the park, and many are set beside the marked trails, accessible to all hikers without an accredited guide.
 An optional route takes you to the pristine lakes of the Valmasque valley.

 Return to Castérino for your third and final night.
-Picnic lunch included today.
+Picnic lunch and dinner included today.

-Transfer to La Brigue after breakfast.
-End of your trip.
+Transfer to La Brigue after breakfast, from where you can catch the train back to Nice.
 Or continue your walk all the way to the Mediterranean with the trip starting in Breil sur Roya down to Menton!

 Getting to La Brigue